 Tracking Crowds Out Hunger Signals

 The body has a sophisticated system for telling you when to eat and when to stop.
 Macro tracking overrides it.
 After months of eating to hit numbers, many people lose the ability to read their own hunger and fullness.
 Restoring that signal takes longer than building it.
+The cost is silent until you try to eat without the app and discover you no longer know when to stop.

 Disordered Eating Risk

 Studies of fitness app users find elevated rates of anxiety around food, rigid food rules, and avoidance of social meals.
 Some users develop orthorexia, an obsession with eating only foods they consider clean or correct.
 The clean spreadsheet hides a deteriorating relationship with eating.
+Researchers have flagged tracking apps as a risk factor for eating disorder onset and relapse.

 Adherence Crashes Outside Routine

 Travel, stress, family events, and social meals all break the system.
 Many trackers either binge during these gaps or avoid the situations entirely.
 Both outcomes shrink life rather than expand it.
+The tool stops working in exactly the moments life gets interesting.

 What Actually Works